Aurora Borealis Adventure: Tips for Your Fairbanks Trip

 Going on a Lupine Hunt

-We found quite a bit to photograph including wild roses, prickly poppy and paintbrush.
+We found quite a bit to photograph including wild roses, prickly poppy, and paintbrush.

-There’s always something to see in the Eastern Sierra and Carson enjoyed some off-leash time in the mountains.
+There’s always something to see in the Eastern Sierra, and Carson enjoyed some off-leash time in the mountains.

 Today we arrived at Playa Santipac.
 At the gate we paid 200 pesos for one night thinking we would move on the next day, but we ended up spending two nights.
 The campground was fairly busy, but we did find a suitable site with a palapa about 1/2 mile down the beach.

 Playa Santipac is a popular spot for big rigs but also suitable for smaller rigs and tents.
-We had fun visiting with fellow campers that were walking along the beach, many of them from Canada and other northern locations that come down to Baja for several weeks or more.
+We had fun visiting with fellow campers who were walking along the beach, many of them from Canada and other northern locations that come down to Baja for several weeks or more.
 One of the joys of traveling is hearing people’s stories.
 Everybody on the road seems to be quite friendly and happy to share information.

-There is no running water at the campsites, but vendors will drive along the beach in the morning and provide you with a blue barrel with as much water as you wish for a small fee.
-There are also vendors selling fresh fish, and a variety of other things.
+There is no running water at the campsites, but vendors drive along the beach in the morning and provide you with a blue barrel with as much water as you wish for a small fee.
+There are also vendors selling fresh fish and a variety of other things.
 We bought water to use for washing since we wanted to conserve the water we had on board for drinking and cooking.
 We also bought some fresh halibut which served us for a couple of dinners as well as a hammock and some carrot cake.

 We did manage to get our boats on the water, paddling out from the beach and around several islands.
 In one of the photos, you can see Joann in the little wooden boat with a line of RVs on the beach in the background.
 The beach at our campsite was quite shallow at low tide, so we ended up dragging the boats until we had enough water to paddle.
 If I had been paying attention, I would have given priority to a campsite further west where the beach wasn’t quite so shallow.

-After a couple of days at Playa Santipac we moved on the Playa Coyote.
+After a couple of days at Playa Santipac we moved on to Playa Coyote.
 This is a popular spot.
 We pulled into the campground at 10:30 in the morning and found the last open site.
 We were surprised to discover that the campers next to us were kayakers, fellow members of BASK (Bay Area Sea Kayakers).
 We pooled our resources for dinner.
 I fired up the Dutch Oven and baked up some Halibut.
 In the morning we paddled together around Isle Coyote.
 It was a gorgeous day to be on the water and the flat calm gave us the opportunity to look below the surface.
 We saw many sting rays.

 And talking about sting rays, I managed to step on one.
 Ouch!
 Before we launched our kayaks, I was tossing the ball for Carson and the ball went in the water.
 Carson wouldn’t go in the water to get it, and while the water was only six inches deep, I forgot to do the sting ray shuffle.
 Fortunately, I was wearing sandals and after a little first aid I was on the water paddling.
 I think I was quite lucky, since sting ray wounds can be very painful.